RisksBy Mayo Clinic Staff

 Less than 1 percent of women who use ParaGard will get pregnant in the first year of typical use.
 If you do conceive while using ParaGard, you're at higher risk of an ectopic pregnancy — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
-However, because ParaGard prevents most pregnancies, women who use it are at lower risk of having an ectopic pregnancy than are other sexually active women who are not using contraception.
+However, because ParaGard prevents most pregnancies, the overall risk of having an ectopic pregnancy is lower than it is for other sexually active women who don't use contraception.

 ParaGard doesn't offer protection from sexually transmitted infections (STIs).

 - Vaginal discharge